DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-1/historical-context/_index.md

 {{% note %}}

 Various multi-channel analog formats appeared over the years, starting with Fantasia’s Fantasound in 1940.
-Some of these multi-channel formats, such as Cin- emaScope, Todd-AO, and Cinerama, enjoyed some success during the wide- screen boom of the 1950s.
-None, how- ever, supplanted monophonic sound as a widely adopted standard until the 1970s.
+Some of these multi-channel formats, such as CinemaScope, Todd-AO, and Cinerama, enjoyed some success during the widescreen boom of the 1950s.
+None, however, supplanted monophonic sound as a widely adopted standard until the 1970s.

 {{%/ note %}}